-Michael Jordan-signed shoes with 'Can I Have Calls!!" inscription up for auction
+Michael Jordan-signed shoes with 'Can I Have Calls!!" inscription sell for $51,240

 Jordan autographed the shoes after 1998 game, gifted them to referee Jimmy Clark

-Cover Image for Michael Jordan-signed shoes with 'Can I Have Calls!!" inscription up for auction
+Cover Image for Michael Jordan-signed shoes with 'Can I Have Calls!!" inscription sell for $51,240

 Bidding for the game-worn Michael Jordan shoes has already topped $40,000 at Goldin Auctions.
 (Credit: Goldin)

-A pair of autographed and inscribed Air Jordan XIIIs, gifted by Michael Jordan to NBA referee Jimmy Clark, are poised to sell this month at Goldin Auctions with a colorful backstory.
+A pair of autographed and inscribed Air Jordan XIIIs, gifted by Michael Jordan to NBA referee Jimmy Clark, sold for $51,240 at Goldin this weekend, and come with a colorful backstory.

 The inscriptions, which include "To Jimmy Good Luck" and "P.S.
 Can I Have Calls!!" are traced back to the Chicago Bulls' 111-72 thumping of the Denver Nuggets in 1998.